tjtelan/tjtelan.github.io/content/blog/2011-08-31-tarball-xz.md

 +++
 title = "Tarball xz"
 date = 2011-08-31
-[taxonomies]
-tags = ["bsd", "linux", "portable", "xz"] categories = ["how-to"]
-[extra]
-summary = "One-liner for using xz compression with tar in FreeBSD"
+description = "One-liner for using xz compression with tar in FreeBSD" [taxonomies] tags = ["bsd", "linux", "portable", "xz"] categories = ["how-to"]
 +++
 At work I manage a handful of servers running FreeBSD.
 Today I was writing a little backup script where I wanted the output to be an xz compressed tarball.